matter-labs/zksync-lite-docs/docs/zkevm/README.md

 ### What is the status of Zinc?

-We have paused [Zinc](https://zksync.io/dev/contracts/#zinc) development in favor of a [Solidity-first approach](https://medium.com/matter-labs/unisync-a-port-of-uniswap-v2-on-the-zkevm-b12954748504).
-We will resume work on Zinc after Solidity is released!
+We are currently fully focused on a [Solidity-first approach](https://medium.com/matter-labs/unisync-a-port-of-uniswap-v2-on-the-zkevm-b12954748504).
+We will resume work on [Zinc](https://zksync.io/dev/contracts/#zinc) after Solidity is released!

 ## My question wasn’t answered! ☹️